 Which Lords was Allah talking about in Sura 70:40, “But nay.
 I call to witness the Lord of the East and West.
 We are certainly powerful”?

 “Now I do call to witness the Lord of all points in the East and the West that We can certainly-“ Quran (70:40)

-The first point we need to understand is that the Majestic Plural (Royal we – Wikipedia) exists in Arabic, English, Hebrew and many, many other languages.
+We need to understand is that the Majestic Plural (Royal we – Wikipedia) exists in Arabic, English, Hebrew and many, many other languages.

-The second point we need to grasp is that, in the Qur’an, our Creator swears oaths on Himself often.
+We need to grasp is that, in the Qur’an, our Creator swears oaths on Himself often.